sapphirecat/php-psr2-vim/README.md

 The auto-activation can be disabled with `:PhpPsr2Off` and re-enabled with `:PhpPsr2On`.
 Because I'm like that.

+If the plugin has auto-activated in a buffer, its buffer-local settings can be reset to the global value using `:PhpPsr2Revert`.

+# Settings Affected

+    autoindent
+    smartindent
+    expandtab
+    shiftwidth
+    softtabstop
+    tabstop
+    textwidth
+    colorcolumn [optional]

 # Requirements

 Minimum vim 6.0 with `+autocmd` feature.
 Vim 7.0 is required for the margin